sjbrown/misc_work/resolution_cards/notes.md

 # Ok, better idea for Melee Combat:

-✔✔ v ✔✔ - tie / clash
+ * ✔✔ v ✔✔ - tie / clash
-✔✔ v ✔   - deal a tiredness
+ * ✔✔ v ✔   - deal a tiredness
-✔✔ v ✗   - deal a bruise
+ * ✔✔ v ✗   - deal a bruise
-✔✔ v ✗✗ - deal a wound
+ * ✔✔ v ✗✗ - deal a wound

-✔ v ✔ - tie / clash - both parties take a tiredness
+ * ✔ v ✔ - tie / clash - both parties take a tiredness
-✔ v ✗ - deal a tiredness
+ * ✔ v ✗ - deal a tiredness
-✔ v ✗✗ - deal a bruise
+ * ✔ v ✗✗ - deal a bruise

-✗ v ✗ - tie /clash - both parties take a bruise
+ * ✗ v ✗ - tie /clash - both parties take a bruise
-✗ v ✗✗ - deal a tiredness
+ * ✗ v ✗✗ - deal a tiredness

+ * ✗✗ v ✗✗ - deal a tiredness

 Must re-shuffle at 5 cards or lower

-If you make a hit after opponent is **fully tired** (down to 10 cards), If already wounded:
+If you make a hit after opponent is **fully tired** (down to 10 cards),
+ * If already wounded:
   - they're subdued
-If not:
+ * If not:
   - they flip a check for wounded or subdued

 ### Wounds
 bleeding - any time you make an action, flip one card and if it's marked for tiredness, discard it to the tired pile